rangesh06/Aquarium_VR/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-If you have suggestions for improvements or want to contribute code, please follow these steps:
+If you have suggestions for improvements or want to contribute code.

-Please ensure your code adheres to any existing coding styles and that you've tested your changes thoroughly.

 ## 📜 License
 Distributed under the **MIT License**.
 See `LICENSE.txt` for more information.